quinnreynolds/minplascalc/README.rst

 References
 ----------

-* List of references are available at `https://quinnreynolds.github.io/minplascalc/references/_bibliography.html <https://quinnreynolds.github.io/minplascalc/references/_bibliography.html>`_.
+* List of references are available at `the reference section <https://quinnreynolds.github.io/minplascalc/references/_bibliography.html>`_.
 * To add a reference, add a new entry to the ``docs/references/_bibliography.rst`` file.